Green-Bat/OBS-Scene-Switcher/README.md

 **Kill-Switch:** Shift+F4 will close the program without saving any changes.\
 **Toggle Start/Stop:** Alt+s

-\*This program does not work with Streamlabs OBS.*
+\*This program does not work with Streamlabs OBS or XBOX ONE controllers.*

 Original idea for this was by ShikenNuggets